Toyota Dealership Needed to Reduce Slip and Fall Risk – CoverTec Helped Their Contractor Improve Slip Resistance

 Almost every day, I get this question from customers calling our office.
 Even though the customers’ environments vary, my responses are usually similar.
 My advice is usually something like this.

 With the cleaning method, obviously you need to get the mold and mildew, food contaminants or water spills off the surface.
-This can be done by sweeping or mopping to minimize the “slippery when wet” conditions.
+This can be done by mopping to minimize the “slippery when wet” conditions.
 However, this is not always possible.
 This is when you need to look at the second option of using surface treatments.

 The third option is to use sealers.
 And there are 2 basics types you need to be aware of: